-Q: I have a 1968 or 1969 Ford 390 engine.
+Q: I have a Ford 390 engine.
 I had the block re-bored and was told to use moly piston rings.
 When I was finished with the rebuild, the engine began to use oil, so I tore it apart to see what was wrong with it.
 The cylinder walls were very wet (oily), as were the intake valves.

 According to my Ford manual, the ring gaps should have been .015-inch to .023-inch for the top rings and .010-inch to .020-inch for the secondary rings.
 The top rings were within the specified tolerances, but the secondary rings were not.
 The oil control rings didn’t seem to have much tension in them, either.